r-token/ryantoken.com-v4-ignite/Content/blog/catchup-v3.md

 ---
 author: Ryan Token
 title: CatchUp v3
-description: Revisiting my first iOS app with new features and a fresh UI.
+subtitle: Revisiting my first iOS app with new features and a fresh UI.
 date: 2024-04-03
 tags: SwiftUI, SwiftData, iOS
 published: true
 image: /images/catchup-v3-logo.png
+alt: CatchUp v3
 ---

 I first launched [CatchUp - Keep in Touch](https://apps.apple.com/us/app/catchup-keep-in-touch/id1358023550) for iOS in May 2018.
 It was the first app I'd ever released and it was, from a code perspective, objectively pretty bad.